hypersign-protocol/docs/self-sovereign-identity-ssi/decentralized-identifier-did.md

 - `did` - Document Identifier of DID Document
 - `hid` - Method name
 - `<chain-namespace>` - *(Optional)* Name of the blockchain where the VC status is registered.
 It is omitted for the document registered on mainnet chain
-- `<method-specific-id>` - Multibase-encoded unique identifier of length 45
+- `<method-specific-id>` - Alpha-numeric string of minimum 32 character length

 ## Supported Digital Signature Algorithms